Robison-Aranha/CS50-development/README.md

 some stuffs I did when I was bored lol...

-I made the final project without worrying about details, so ignore the duplicate functions :)
+I made the final project without worrying about details, so ignore bad practices :)